Majene Regency

 Majene Regency (Kabupaten Majene) is one of the six regencies which comprise West Sulawesi Province, Indonesia, on the island of Sulawesi.
-The town of Majene in the far south of the regency is the administrative capital, and consists of two administrative districts - Banggae and Banggae Timur.
-The population of Majene Regency was 151,197 at the 2010 Census and 174,407 at the 2020 Census; the official estimate as at mid 2023 was 181,360 (comprising 90,641 males and 80,719 females).
+The Regency covers a land area of 947.84 km^{2}, and had a population of 151,197 at the 2010 Census and 174,407 at the 2020 Census; the official estimate as at mid 2025 was 191,626 (comprising 95,914 males and 95,016 females).
+The town of Majene in the far south of the regency is the administrative capital, and consists of two administrative districts - Banggae and Banggae Timur - with over 43% of the regency population between them.

 History

 According to oral history of Mandar, there were seven coastal Mandar kingdoms and seven inland Mandar kingdoms.
 The coastal kingdoms were Balanipa (now known as Tinambung), Sendana, Bangai (now known as Majene), Pamboang, Tapalan, Mamuju, and Binuang (now known as Polewali), while the inland kingdoms were Rantebulahan, Mambi, Arale, Tabulahan, Taban, Bambang, and Matanga.

 The three kingdoms that occupied present day Majene Regency were Bangai, Pamboang (encompassing the sub-kingdom of Malunda), and Sendana.
 Peace was maintained among the seven coastal kingdoms by the "Pitu Ba'ba Binanga" Treaty, which essentially stated that the kingdoms had more to gain by living peacefully alongside each other than by warring for incidental gains in territory.
 The inland kingdoms also had a treaty known as "Pitu Uluna Salu", which also prevented warring amongst themselves.